horia141/jupiter/docs/concepts/smart-lists.md

 * Remove a smart list item via `smart-lists-item-archive`, or by clicking the archive checkbox in Notion.
 * Change the doneness status via `smart-lists-item-mark-done` or `smart-lists-item-mark-undone`, or by clicking on the checkbox in Notion.
-* Change the name of a smart list item via `smart-list-item-set-name`, or by changing the name from the Notion row.
+* Change the name of a smart list item via `smart-lists-item-set-name`, or by changing the name from the Notion row.
+* Change the tags of a smart list item via `smart-lists-item-set-tags`, or by changing the tags from the Notion row.
-* Change the url of a smart list item via `smart-list-item-set-url`, or by changing the URL field from the Notion row.
+* Change the url of a smart list item via `smart-lists-item-set-url`, or by changing the URL field from the Notion row.
-* Show info about the smart list items via `smart-list-item-show`.
+* Show info about the smart list items via `smart-lists-item-show`.
+* There is a whole suite of `smart-lists-tag-*` commands for create/update/archival of tags.